 Are you wondering how to best prepare cured and fresh sausages for transport and retail?
-If you want to store your products to a high standard and protect them from outside influences during storage, vacuum pack them in Status bags.
+If you want to store your products to a high standard and protect them from outside influences during storage, vacuum pack them in Status vacuum bags for sausages.

 Vacuum bags for cured sausages preserve the superior quality of cured and fresh sausages